 Binary Literacy: Static Reverse Engineering by Rolf Rolles

-This three-day course focuses on the static aspects of reverse engineering, namely, the science of deriving meaning from assembly code simply by reading it.
+This three-day course, updated for 2011, focuses on the static aspects of reverse engineering, namely, the act of deriving meaning from assembly code simply by reading it.

 Instructor: Rolf Rolles

 Dates: 5-7 July 2011